stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/odso/_index.md

 | [set_RecipientDatas](./set_recipientdatas/)(const System::SharedPtr\<Aspose::Words::Settings::OdsoRecipientDataCollection\>\&) | Sets a collection of objects that specify inclusion/exclusion of individual records in the mail merge.
 This object is never null. |
 | [set_TableName](./set_tablename/)(const System::String\&) | Specifies the particular set of data that a source shall be connected to within an external data source.
 The default value is an empty string. |
 | [set_UdlConnectString](./set_udlconnectstring/)(const System::String\&) | Specifies the Universal Data Link (UDL) connection string used to connect to an external data source.
 The default value is an empty string. |

+ODSO seems to be the "new" way the newer Microsoft Word versions prefer to use when specifying certain types of data sources for a mail merge document.
+ODSO probably first appeared in Microsoft Word 2000.

+The use of ODSO is poorly documented and the best way to learn how to use the properties of this object is to create a document with a desired data source manually in Microsoft Word and then open that document using Aspose.Words and examine the properties of the [MailMergeSettings](../../aspose.words/document/get_mailmergesettings/) and [Odso](../mailmergesettings/get_odso/) objects.
+This is a good approach to take if you want to learn how to programmatically configure a data source, for example.

+You do not normally need to create objects of this class directly because ODSO settings are always available via the [Odso](../mailmergesettings/get_odso/) property.